-The practitioner shall perform an appropriate patient assessment and documentation prior to the administration of moderate /deep sedation which may include:
+The practitioner shall perform an appropriate patient assessment and documentation prior to the administration of moderate /deep sedation which must include:

 - a.
-Informed Consent including explanation of risks, benefits and alternatives to procedure and/or moderate / deep sedation. - b.
-Relevant history including past anesthetic history or airway issues, current medications, allergies, alcohol and other substance abuse history, and smoking history. - c.
+Informed Consent including explanation of risks, benefits and alternatives to procedure and/or moderate / deep sedation. - Relevant history including past anesthetic history or airway issues, current medications, allergies, alcohol and other substance abuse history, and smoking history. - c.
 Overall physical assessment of major organ system including cardiac and pulmonary. - d.
-Examination of the patient's airway, recognition of high-risk airways and Mallampati classification. - e.
+Examination of the patient's airway, recognition of high-risk airways and documentation of a Mallampati classification shall be made on assessment forms. - e.
 Ensuring NPO (nothing by mouth) status prior to the sedation and appropriate for the procedure. - f.
-ASA risk classification / stratification. - g.
-Proposed sedation level. - 2.
+Pain assessment. - g.
+Pregnancy status. - h.
+Assessment of the patient's ability to lie in a required position for the procedure. - i.
+Review of relevant diagnostic testing. - j.
+ASA risk classification / stratification. - k.
+Procedure plan with choice of moderate/deep sedation agents to be utilized - I. Pre-Induction Assessment: The patient must be reevaluated immediate before moderate or deep sedation use when the patient is on the procedural table, in the moments before the sedation is to be administered.
+The Assessment may include vital signs, status of the airway, and response to any pre-procedure medications. - 2.
 Monitoring Registered Nurse/Licensed Personnel Responsibility